The American Academy of Grief Counseling

 - FAQS: Frequently Asked Questions

 - Pet Loss Grief Recovery Certification

 - Call for Course Authors/Instructors

 Have questions?
 Join us on "live chat" online now!
 One of our advisors will be happy to assist you and respond to your questions: Access Now

-The American Academy of Grief Counseling offers comprehensive, quality, Certification and Fellowship programs for qualified professionals including, physicians, nurses, counselors, social workers, funeral directors, clergy and other professional providers practicing the specialty of Grief Counseling.
+The American Academy of Grief Counseling offers comprehensive, quality, grief counseling certification and fellowship programs for qualified professionals including, physicians, nurses, counselors, social workers, funeral directors, clergy and other professional providers practicing the specialty of Grief Counseling.
 The AAGC offers a two-tier program beginning with Certification of Grief Counselors with advancement to Fellowship status in the Academy.

-AIHCP BLOG: Please visit our interactive web blog.
-Here you will find frequently added information on our programs, articles and news by practice speciality, and much more.
+AIHCP BLOG: Please visit our interactive blog.
+Here you will find frequently updated information on our programs, articles and news by practice specialty, and much more.
 Register and become a part of our professional health care community.

 The objectives of the AAGC are:

-Provide high quality programs of Certification and Fellowship for professionals practicing grief/bereavement counseling.
+Provide high quality programs of grief counseling certification and fellowship for professionals practicing grief/bereavement counseling.

-Develop and support high standards of education and practice requirements for the attainment of certification, fellowship status, and recertification.
+Develop and support high standards of education and practice requirements for the attainment of bereavement counseling certification, fellowship status, and recertification.